Disability and poverty: Employment

 Some sociologists have found a number of barriers to employment for individuals with disabilities.
 These may be seen in employer discrimination, architectural barriers within the workplace, pervasive negative attitudes regarding skill, and the adverse reactions of customers.
 According to sociologist Edward Hall, "More disabled people are unemployed, in lower status occupations, on low earnings, or out of the labour market altogether, than non-disabled people."
 The International Labour Organization estimates that roughly 386 million of the world's working age population have some form of disability, however, up to eighty percent of these employable individuals with disabilities are unable to find work.
+For women with disabilities, the employment rate is even lower.
 Statistics show that individuals with disabilities in both industrialized and developing countries are generally unable to obtain formal work.
 In India, only 100,000 of the country's 70 million individuals with disabilities are employed.
 In the United States, 14.3 of a projected 48.9 million people with disabilities were employed, with two-thirds of those unemployed reporting that they were unable to find work.
 Similarly in Belgium, only 30 percent of persons with disabilities were able to find gainful employment.
 In the United Kingdom, 45 percent of adults with disabilities were found to live below the poverty line.
 Reliable data on the rate of unemployment for persons with disabilities has yet to be determined in most developing countries.
+Trends suggest that employment rate for persons with disability would continue to fall unless addressed with policies that consider such factors as technological progress and climate change.